wingkwong/leetcode-the-hard-way/solutions/0300-0399/0365-water-and-jug-problem-medium.md

 * Fill any of the jugs with water.
 * Empty any of the jugs.
-* Pour water from one jug into another till the other jug is completely full, or the first jug itself is empty.&#x20;
+* Pour water from one jug into another till the other jug is completely full, or the first jug itself is empty.

 **Example 1:**